wprender/cloudbreak-docs/docs/operations.md

 The disks that are attached to the instances are automatically mounted to `/hadoopfs/fs1`, `/hadoopfs/fs2`, ... `/hadoopfs/fsN` respectively.

-## Cloudbreak gateway node
+## Selected Ambari Server node

-With every Cloudbreak cluster installation there is a special node called *cbgateway* started that won't run an ambari-agent container so it won't run HDP services either.
-It can be seen on the Cloudbreak UI among the hostgroups when creating a cluster, but its node count cannot be changed from 1 and it shouldn't be there in the Ambari blueprint.
-It is by design because this instance has some special tasks:
+This instance has some special tasks:

 - it runs the Ambari server and its database
 - it runs an nginx proxy that is used by the Cloudbreak API to communicate with the cluster securely